What is the ‘X’ Symbol? 6 Powerful Meanings

 x-ray hand

 Because of its use in algebra, X became associated with the unknown.
 When physicist Wilhelm Röntgen discovered a new form of radiation in the 1890s, he called them X-rays because he didn’t fully understand them.
-In genetics, early researchers named the X chromosome because of its unique properties.
+Early researchers named the X chromosome because of its unique properties.

 In aerospace, the x symbol stands for experimental or special research.
 In fact, each aircraft is recognized by a letter that designates its purpose.
 X-planes have accomplished several aviation firsts, from innovations to breaking altitude and speed barriers.
 Also, astronomers have long used X as the name of a hypothetical planet, a comet of unknown orbit, and so on.